“Move it, mincemeat.” The butt of a spear poked Ethan in the back.

 Unless someone broke the crystals, or the undead went feral, of course.

 She was currently waiting, sitting at a bench and sipping some spiced wine from a pitcher she had managed to liberate somewhere, and she kept reheating the wine goblet using a simple spell from the palms of her hands as she waited, and waited, and waited.
 Aylin wasn’t going to give up no matter what, she wanted that divination.

 [Commander] Talius be damned!
 Knowledge – her knowledge – was more important!

 And finally, after a long wait, the Vice Magister sent for her.
-She got up hastily, produced her hand mirror, and redid her make up.
-She donned her ornaments and jewellery in the right arrangements – a seductive symbol of the power of her noble heritage – from her delicate horns, and made sure she was stunning as always.
+She got up hastily, produced a hand mirror, and retouched her makeup.
+She donned her ornaments and jewellery in the right arrangements – a seductive symbol of the power of her noble heritage – from her delicate horns and made sure she was stunning as always.
 She would get what she wanted, no matter what the price.

-“This is torture!
-The sadist bastards!”
-He thought, without daring to actually voice this sentiment.
+This is torture!
+The sadistic bastards!
+Ethan thought, not daring to actually voice this sentiment.

 Something in the group dynamic had shifted in those last few hours though.
 Everyone looked warier as if they were expecting an attack at any time.

 Their formation tightened, they took fewer breaks, and they appeared more alert.
-This naturally made him very nervous, if such strong warriors could be unnerved by something.
-What would such a thing do to him, a newly dislocated civilian from a different land.
+This naturally made him very nervous.
+If such strong warriors could be unnerved by something, what would such a thing do to him, a newly dislocated civilian from a different world?

 An arrow left the longbow, and ghostly images of two other arrows could be seen mirroring its path as it closed on the giant bird of prey.
 The three arrows pierced the poor man in the chest and the neck, he must have died quickly, for he stopped his struggles immediately.
 The bird continued flying away.

 “Did you just kill your own kinsman?”
 Ethan’s tone was icy cold.

 Ethan looked away in shame, his anger dissipating.
 Now he understood.
 Suddenly his tiny problems paled in comparison to this simple fact of life.
 This was not a forgiving world.
 It was eat or be eaten.

 He was determined to remember that.

 When Aylin entered the Vice Magister’s tent, she stood there in shock.
-Sitting there and laughing with the Vice Magister was non other than her very own secret nemesis, [Commander] Talius, and the look he gave her made her blood run cold.
+Sitting there and laughing with the Vice Magister was none other than her very own secret nemesis, [Commander] Talius, and the look he gave her made her blood run cold.

-“Um… Uh…” Her mind was screaming at her to recover with something, anything to say, but nothing came to mind.
+“Um… Uh…” Aylin’s mind was screaming at her to recover with something, anything, to say, but nothing came to mind.
 She squirmed and prayed for the earth to swallow her whole at that very moment.

-She looked up quizzically.
+Aylin looked up quizzically.

-“His Radiance made a bet, he said that you would never have the gall to go against my orders, since any respectable student of the Magisterium would never go against a direct order from their superior.
+“His Radiance made a bet.
+He said that you would never have the gall to go against my orders since any respectable student of the Magisterium would never go against a direct order from their superior.
 It looks like I won the bet.”

 The Vice Magister handed him a sealed pouch of coins while staring daggers at Aylin.

-As he was leaving, he leaned in and whispered in her ear, “It looks like you, young lady, are in deep shit!
+As he was leaving, he leaned in and whispered in her ear, “It looks like you, young lady, are in big trouble!
 Moreover, once I made sure of your intentions, I took the time to tell him about your nightly activities.”
 He brushed a tear from her cheeks.